 A cease and desist letter is a formal demand that someone stops allegedly illegal or unlawful activity, like a breach of contract.
-They are especially common in employment litigation, business litigation, neighbor disputes, and internet defamation.
+They are especially common in employment litigation, business litigation, and internet defamation.
 Here is what you can do to protect your rights and interests if you want to file a letter or have received one.

 How Do I File an Effective Cease and Desist Letter?